micro-manager/pycro-manager/docs/source/img_processors.rst

 Adapting acquisition from image processors
 ============================================

-In certain cases one may want to either control something on the Java side or create addition **acquisition events** in response to one of the images.
-A four argument processing function can be used for this purpose.
-This gives access to the :class:`Bridge<pycromanager.Bridge>` for interacting with the Java side, and an ``event_queue`` to which additional acquisition events can be added
+In certain cases one may want to create addition **acquisition events** in response to one of the images.
+A three argument processing function can be used for this purpose.
+The third argument is the ``event_queue`` to which additional acquisition events can be added

 .. code-block:: python

-    def img_process_fn_events(image, metadata, bridge, event_queue):
+    def img_process_fn_events(image, metadata, event_queue):

         ### create a new acquisition event in response to something in the image ###
         # event =